okv/east/README.md

 }
 ```

-This will create migration files such as `migrations/20190720172730_doSomething.js`.
+This will create migration files with date time prefix in `YYYYMMDDhhmmss`
+format (e.g. `migrations/20190720172730_doSomething.js`).

 For the default behaviour, you can omit the `migrationNumberFormat` configuration option or set it to:
 ```json